notwaldorf/notwaldorf.github.com/_posts/2022-09-01-hallucinations.markdown

   working.</p>
 </div>

-### 3. "Erik johansson photograph of a woman hair that is a literal bee hive"
+### 3. "Erik Johansson photograph of a woman[sic] hair that is a literal bee hive"
 I love surrealism.
 I was watching this 60s movie where a bunch of women had beehive hairdos, and this is how my brain operates: "wouldn't it be interesting if"?
-I don't know what I was expecting to get, but it wasn't any of this (though as someone who understands how these models work, I understand **exactly** how we got here).
-I chose Erik Johansson because surreal photography is his jam, and it helped stir DALL-E towards more of the right vibes at the time.
-Unfortunately, I got **really** creeped out by most of the results (from all models), and it's really soured up this prompt for me (for now).
+I don't know what I was expecting to get, but it wasn't any of this (though as someone who understands how these models work, in retrospect I understand **exactly** how we got here).
+I chose [Erik Johansson](https://www.erikjo.com/work) because surreal photography is his jam, and it helped stir DALL-E towards more of the right vibes at the time.
+Unfortunately, I got **really** creeped out by most of the results (from all models tbh), and it's really soured up this prompt for me.

 <div class="floatie-bit">
   <img alt="" src="/images/gen-models/3_dalle.png">